Synod of Ráth Breasail: History

 It was the second of four great reforming Irish synods; the other three were at Cashel (1101 and 1172), and Kells-Mellifont (1152).
 Rathbreasail is near Mountrath, County Laois, a suitably central place for such an important meeting, however, the location of the synod is not certain, and sites in counties Armagh, Laois, Tipperary and Cork have been suggested as possible locations. Ó Murchada (1999) argues in favour of a location near the townland of Clonbrassil about 4 miles southwest of Templemore, Co.
-Tipperary in the present-day parish of Drom & Inch.
+Tipperary, in the present-day parish of Drom & Inch.

 It was convened by the papal legate, Gille, Bishop of Limerick.
 Gille is not mentioned in the Irish Annals, possibly because Limerick was then a Hiberno-Norse city.
 Its purpose was the Romanising of the Irish Church, and, in particular, the establishment of diocesan episcopacy.

 The synod was attended by no fewer than fifty bishops, three hundred priests and three thousand laymen, including King Murtough O'Brien.
 There were no representatives of the provinces of Connaught and Leinster, in which the Reform movement had not yet established itself.
 The synod's deliberations were prompted by the Gregorian Reform and guided by the relatively new powers of the Papacy as defined in Dictatus papae (1075–87) and Libertas ecclesiae (1079).

 The Council established two provinces: Armagh and Cashel.
 Each province consisted of twelve territorial dioceses.
 The boundaries of the dioceses were only vaguely defined, however.
 The synod also made the See of Waterford a suffragan of the Archbishop of Cashel having previously been a Danish city subject to Canterbury.

+The synod was called without the support of the king of Meath, Murchad mac Domnaill Ua Mael Sechlainn, which angered the king.
+Later the same year, Murchad backed a rival synod at Uisneach convened by the Bishop of the abbot of Clonmacnoise.
+At Ráth Breasail, West Meath was assigned to the Diocese of Duleek, while Uisneach assigned West Meath to a new Diocese of Clonmacnoise.
+The rival dioceses of Duleek and Clonmacnoise operated in parallel (although there are gaps in the records of bishops for each see) until the Synod of Kells in 1152, during which Clonard and Duleek were re-sanctioned as sees and Clonmacnoise was officially recognized by the ecclesiastical authorities.